competitive benchmarking

 “assess the strengths and weaknesses of the competition at a given point in time.”

-A process especially pertinent during the launch phase of a business.
+This process is especially pertinent during the launch phase of a business.
 While both of these processes are important, competitive benchmarking allows you to track performance long-term using standardized KPIs.

 While benchmarking against your own past performance can help you stay on the right trajectory, it leaves out a massive part of the picture.
 Benchmarking against the competition gives you a clear picture of where you’re positioned and helps you continually optimize your strategic direction.